ibm-cloud-docs/codeengine/cmd_defs.md

 ### `ibmcloud ce buildrun logs`
 {: #cli-buildrun-logs}

-Display the logs of a buildrun instance.
+Display the logs of a build run instance.
+Use the `buildrun get` command to find the instance name.

 ```
  ibmcloud ce buildrun logs --instance BUILDRUN_INSTANCE